Lexy is a student who loves writing, painting, nature and spending time caring for animals. She is training her service dog, Kaiya.

 The Implications of These Comments

-I am of the opinion that words can have a very damaging impact on those they are directed at.
+Words can have a very damaging impact.
 As a service dog handler, I have actually become afraid of what comments I will receive when I go out and how I will manage these comments.

 1. “I know I’m not supposed to pet, but . . . ”